-- Small risk of perforation/tear.
-If this happens, you may require an operation to repair the tear. - Small risk of bleeding. - Dental damage or aspiration pneumonia occur rarely. - Sedation can cause breathing problems and it is very common for your blood pressure to drop by a small amount, but such problems are normally short lived.
-You will be monitored carefully during your procedure. - The Endoscopist will explain all these risks to you during the consenting process.
+- Sedation can cause breathing problems and it is very common for your blood pressure to drop by a small amount, but such problems are normally short lived.
+You will be monitored carefully during your procedure. - Bleeding can be caused by trauma from the bronchoscope.
+This is normally self-limiting and will improve within 24 hours. - You may have a sore throat temporarily after the procedure. - The Endoscopist will explain all these risks to you during the consenting process.